;

 Featured Image

-We are starting with a clean sheet of paper and pencil.
+We start with a clean sheet of paper and a pencil.

 That’s where all designers begin.

-For centuries creatives and many different disciplines it has always been a piece of paper pencil that visualised the idea – a good enough state that can represent an ambition.
+For centuries, creatives and many different disciplines have always been a piece of paper pencil that visualised the idea – a good enough state that can represent an ambition.

 From ambition, we move to process, tools, time and resources, and that’s where it gets a little complicated.
 Design (or any creative venture) was always under the demand of a budget, time, or immediate need to solve a specific problem.
 That is why the design was always under someone else direction.